-This code is intended to protect, preserve and promote public health, safety and welfare; to prevent and control the incidence of communicable disease; and to reduce environmental hazards to health, safety and welfare, insofar as they are affected by the maintenance of residential and nonresidential structures, equipment and premises as provided by this code.
-This code is further intended to provide minimum standards governing the condition, occupancy and maintenance of occupied and unoccupied premises and establish reasonable safeguards for the health, safety and welfare of the occupants and users of said premises, the community and the general public.
-This code is intended to maintain and preserve the beauty of the Town's neighborhoods and to allow for the remediation of blighted premises.
+This Code is intended to protect, preserve and promote public health, safety and welfare; to prevent and control the incidence of communicable disease; and to reduce environmental hazards to health, safety and welfare, insofar as they are affected by the maintenance of residential and nonresidential structures, equipment and premises as provided by this Code.
+This Code is further intended to provide minimum standards governing the condition, occupancy and maintenance of occupied and unoccupied premises and establish reasonable safeguards for the health, safety and welfare of the occupants and users of said premises, the community and the general public.
+This Code is intended to maintain and preserve the public health, welfare and safety of the Town's neighborhoods and to allow for the remediation of blighted premises.

 Dwellings or dwelling units, including one-family and two-family dwellings and buildings with multiple-unit dwellings;

 Lots, plots or parcels of land whether vacant or occupied;